ViaVersion/ViaFabricPlus/README.md

 ## Why?
 ViaFabricPlus implements ViaLegacy/ViaAprilFools clientside and adds a ton of fixes that improve the game experience, <br>
 as does [MultiConnect](https://github.com/Earthcomputer/multiconnect) from Earthcomputer.
+### Important: The focus on ViaFabricPlus is on client side fixes, so reporting bugs and contributing is welcome.

 ## Dependencies